nuvoleweb/drupal-component-scaffold/README.md

 When fired the plugin will:

 - Setup [Composer Installers](https://github.com/composer/installers) paths.
-- Register a post-"[Drupal Scaffold](https://github.com/drupal-composer/drupal-scaffold)" event handler.
+- Register a post-[Drupal Scaffold](https://github.com/drupal-composer/drupal-scaffold) event handler.

 After Drupal Scaffold is done the plugin will: